Swiss Statistics Meeting

 The Swiss Statistics Meeting 2021 will take place from the 6th to the 8th of Semptember 2021 in Lugano.

 The Swiss Statistics Days are the largest event for people interested in statistics from all areas (business and industry, research and education, public statistics, journalism, etc.) that takes place in a different Swiss city every year.
 It gives them the opportunity to follow the activities of their colleagues and learn about new national and international topics and methods.
 Each year, the theme of the Statistics Days alternates between "Official Statistics Only" and "Business and Industry, Research and Education, Official Statistics".

-For 2021, the canton of Ticino has been secured as the venue for the Swiss Statistics Days.
+For 2021, the city of Lugano in the canton of Ticino has been secured as the venue for the Swiss Statistics Days.
 They will be held under the motto "Dati: da tutti per tutti? - Data: from all for all?" and offer experts from Official statistics, the private sector and science a much-appreciated platform for exchange and networking.

 The chosen theme is linked to the Agenda 2030 for sustainable development adopted by the United Nations in September 2015, which is structured around 17 objectives.
 True to its motto "leaving no one behind", Agenda 2030 is universal and is aimed at all countries.
 To measure progress towards these goals at regional, national and international level, high-quality, accessible, up-to-date and reliable statistical data are needed.
 They must also be detailed enough so that they can be used as a basis for decisions on further action: A real challenge for the statistical community.